Cirilcetra/captureapp/API_SETUP.md

 ## Security Notice

-Never commit your `.env.local` file to version control.
+Never commit your `.env` file to version control.
 It should be listed in your `.gitignore` file to prevent accidental commits.